FAQ's about DEC Camp

 What is Bowhunter Education?

-Campers may participate in the NYS Bowhunter Education Course depending on what week they attend camp.
+Campers age 11 and older may participate in the NYS Bowhunter Education Course depending on what week they attend camp.
 If a camper wishes to get a bowhunting license, he/she must also pass the regular Hunter Education Program.
 However, it is not a prerequisite for this course.
 Visit the camps Sportsman Education page for more information.
 This course is optional.

 What is Shooting Sports?

-Shooting Sports is offered at Pack Forest.
+Shooting Sports is offered at Pack Forest to campers age 12 and olds.
 Campers are taught firearm safety, responsibility and marksmanship.
 DEC Sportsman Education instructors and NYS environmental conservation officers oversee Shooting Sports.
 Visit the camps Sportsman Education page for more information.
 This is an optional activity.